-Online subscriptions are the most prevalent method of consuming software as service (SAS) in today’s marketplace.
+Online subscriptions are the most prevalent method of consuming software as service (SASS) in today’s marketplace.
 The benefits of the subscription business model are advantageous for many reasons, but what it gains from its low-cost barrier to entry and cash flow moderation, is possibly negated by the on-going cost of retention marketing that is needed to sustain growth.

 Subscription services are a great way to scale business based on demand.
 When subscriptions go up, cost of operations also go up in many cases.The bet that everyone hedges is that the revenue will grow at a greater rate than the cost of delivering the service.
 What we want to advocate in this post is that the application of a traditional marketing approach to this model can be hazardous.
 A realistic and qualified retention marketing plan for this type of business model that accounts for the different type of risk of this model faces is needed.